Izzo2le/Memorygame/README.md

 Test

 I will be testing my website aswell as family and friends, this will be carried out by playing the game multiple times, double clicking, fast clicking on the cards so as I can detect any problems.

+Did the buttons function correctly?

+At the start of a new game the layout is all correct, the timer has started over and the scoreboard is showing ‘0’ moves made!

+Did the game play correctly?

+The first round of my memory game played successful, all the cards turned over for the same amount of time and then turned back unfolded.
+The correct pairs, paired.
+I found through testing that after the first game the cards did glitch.

+Can the game be reset correctly?

+Once the game is finished a page comes up to confirm the game is over, the finished time and how many goes the user played to get all pairs correctly.
+It allows the user to play again which takes them to play again.